Mk 19 grenade launcher: Overview

 The Mk 19 automatic grenade launcher replaced the earlier Mk 18 hand-cranked multiple grenade launcher.
 The 40 mm ammunition used (40×53 mm) is not interchangeable with that used in the M203 (40×46 mm).
 The M203 ammunition develops a lower chamber pressure, and resultant lower muzzle velocity and range, compared to ammunition loaded for the Mk 19.
 The Mk 19 fires from an open bolt.
 The rounds are mechanically fed onto the bolt face with the pull of the charging handles.
 When the trigger is pressed, the bolt closes, and the firing pin is released.
 The recoil blows back the bolt, feeds a new round onto the bolt face, which pushes the expended casing off the bolt face.

-Production of the Mk 19 is managed by Saco Defense Industries (now a division of General Dynamics Ordnance and Tactical Systems).
+Production of the Mk 19 is managed by Saco Defense Industries, now a division of General Dynamics Ordnance and Tactical Systems (GDOTS).

 In November 2014, General Dynamics entered into an agreement with Advanced Material Engineering Pte Ltd, a subsidiary of Singapore Technologies Kinetics, to manufacture 40 mm high-velocity airburst ammunition for the U.S. military.
 The 40 mm airburst grenade uses a programmable, time-based fuse that computes and programs the detonation time into it, which counts down once fired to zero to detonate at the intended target point.
 The airburst ammunition is compatible with the Mk 19, which would give it greater effectiveness and lethality, particularly against concealed and defilade targets.

-The U.S. Army plans to introduce several new features to the Mk 19 in an upgrade package that could be introduced by late 2017.
-Initiatives include: increased muzzle velocity through a less resistant barrel; increased cyclic rate from an improved profile for the vertical cam to reduce the force needed to charge the weapon; enhancing reliability with a redesigned round-positioning block to decrease the chance of misfires; increased durability and shortened re-assembly time after maintenance from a new cocking cam and lever; and an updated mechanical sight utilizing up-to-date ammunition ballistic data to aid accuracy.

 The Mk 19 is used as part of the Şahin counter unmanned air system (C-UAS) developed by Aselsan, which entered service with the Turkish Armed Forces in July 2022 and uses Atom 40 mm ammunition to detect and destroy mini and micro UAVs out to 700 meters.